aghalifatim3/CSPC/README.md

 Tests: all passing, yes

 Conclusion:
-NumPy was way faster than I expected,mostly because it handles all the atoms at once instead of going through them one by one like the loop does.This lab also helped me get more comfortable with git branching and merging,since I hadn't really practiced that hands-on before.
+I saw that NumPy was way faster than I expected,mostly because it handles all the atoms at once instead of going through them one by one like the loop does.This lab also helped me get more comfortable with git branching and merging,since I hadn't really practiced that hands-on before.